 NumBytesInNALunit specifies the size of the NAL unit in bytes.
 This value is required for decoding of the NAL unit.
 Some form of demarcation of NAL unit boundaries is necessary to enable inference of NumBytesInNALunit.
 One such demarcation method is specified in Annex B for the byte stream format.
 Other methods of demarcation may be specified outside of this Recommendation | International Standard.

-forbidden_zero_bit shall be equal to 0.

-nal_ref_idc not equal to 0 specifies that the content of the NAL unit contains a sequence parameter set, a picture parameter set or a slice of a reference picture.

-For coded video sequences conforming to one or more of the profiles specified in Annex A that are decoded using the decoding process specified in clauses 2-9, nal_ref_idc equal to 0 for a NAL unit containing a slice indicates that the slice is part of a non-reference picture.

-nal_ref_idc shall not be equal to 0 for sequence parameter set or picture parameter set NAL units.
-When nal_ref_idc is equal to 0 for one NAL unit with nal_unit_type equal to 1 or 4 of a particular picture, it shall be equal to 0 for all NAL units with nal_unit_type equal to 1 or 4 of the picture.

-nal_ref_idc shall not be equal to 0 for NAL units with nal_unit_type equal to 5.

-nal_ref_idc shall be equal to 0 for all NAL units having nal_unit_type equal to 6, 9, 10, 11, or 12.

 nal_unit_type specifies the type of RBSP data structure contained in the NAL unit as specified in Table 7-1.

 NAL units that use nal_unit_type equal to 0 or in the range of 24..31, inclusive, shall not affect the decoding process specified in this Recommendation | International Standard.